kjottkake/AdvancedCSS_Assignment3/README.md

 and we also practiced on some github on here.

 # What the project does.
 Håvard
+This project is a setup for the next assignment.
+This has the prototype and all the neccessary files included, as well as the architecture.

 # Why the project is useful
 this project is useful because it helps us learn git with pull, push, commit etc. it will give us a better understanding and practice.